nrohan09-cloud/G.A.N/README.md

 # G.A.N
-The code used for training and generating with G.A.N, a Generative Adversarial Network that generates MNIST like instances of the letters G, A and N.
+The code used for training and generating with G.A.N, a Generative Adversarial Network that generates MNIST like instances of the letters G, A and N. Tested on Tensorflow 2.4.0

 ![](dcgan.gif)

 # Files

+`Generate letter.py` can be run to generate a random letter.
+Requires matplotlib.

+`G_A_N.ipynb is the jupyter notebook used for training the model.

-`train_data_G.A.N.npy` is the dataset used for training,
+`train_data.csv` is the dataset used for training,

-the Generator folder has the trained GAN which can be imported in Keras using `generator = keras.models.load_model('Generator')`
+the `Generator` folder has the trained GAN which can be imported in Keras using `generator = keras.models.load_model('Generator')`

 # Credits
 [Tensorflow tutorial on DC-GAN](https://www.tensorflow.org/tutorials/generative/dcgan)

+Model was trained on Google Colab provided GPU.